jeffbdye/hello-discord/README.md

 # Hello-discord

-Testing discord.js as a nodejs backend.
+Testing discord.js with chat interactions and whatnot.